marklogic/marklogic-spark-connector/CONTRIBUTING.md

 # Setup

 To begin, you need to deploy the test application in this project to MarkLogic.
-You can do so either on your own installation of MarkLogic, or you can use `docker-compose` to install MarkLogic, optionally as a 3-node cluster with a load balancer in front of it.
+You can do so either on your own installation of MarkLogic, or you can use `docker compose` to install MarkLogic, optionally as a 3-node cluster with a load balancer in front of it.

-## Installing MarkLogic with docker-compose
+## Installing MarkLogic with docker compose

-If you wish to use `docker-compose`, perform the following steps before deploying the test application.
+If you wish to use `docker compose`, perform the following steps before deploying the test application.

 1. [Install Docker](https://docs.docker.com/get-docker/).
 2. Ensure that you don't have a MarkLogic instance running locally (if you do, you may run into port conflicts in the next step).
-3. Run `docker-compose up -d --build`.
+3. Run `docker compose up -d --build`.

 The above will result in a new MarkLogic instance with a single node.

-Alternatively, if you would like to test against a 3-node MarkLogic cluster with a load balancer in front of it, run `docker-compose -f docker-compose-3nodes.yaml up -d --build`.
+Alternatively, if you would like to test against a 3-node MarkLogic cluster with a load balancer in front of it, run `docker compose -f docker-compose-3nodes.yaml up -d --build`.

 ## Deploying the test application